rasidatyekeen/rasidatyekeen.github.io/README.md

 *Data Retrieval (SELECT):* Used to query and retrieve specific data from the database.

+*Data Source Specification (FROM):* Defined the tables from which the data was retrieved.

 *Data Filtering (WHERE, HAVING):* Applied filters to extract only relevant data.

 *Data Aggregation (GROUP BY, COUNT):* Performed aggregations to analyze data patterns.